 - Lyna Colombo has been a marketing manager for a Fortune 500 consulting company and has managed her own consulting business.
 She lives and works in St. Louis and Taos, and her clients have included the Los Angeles Community College District, a NASA-Google partnership, Planetary Ventures, and RedMane Technology.
 She is a longstanding member of the Society of the Muse of the Southwest.

-- Andy Harper is Assistant Professor of English at SLU teaching and writing about nineteenth- and early twentieth-century American literature and creative nonfiction.
+- Andy Harper is an assistant professor of English at SLU teaching and writing about nineteenth- and early twentieth-century American literature and creative nonfiction.